-- Apparel advertising activities considered illegal to young people that are related to drugs, alcohol, and tobacco use, promiscuity and/or sexual implications are not permissible.
+- 1. Apparel advertising activities considered illegal to young people that are related to drugs, alcohol, and tobacco use, promiscuity and/or sexual implications are not permissible.
 Likewise, any garment or style of dress, which displays any obscene word, symbol, racial slur, ethnic epithets, gang affiliations, weapons, sexist attitudes, offensive illustrations, terrorist or violent messages is inappropriate. - 2.
-All Clothing is to be clean, un-tattered, un-torn and worn appropriately. - 3.
-SHORTS/SKIRTS/DRESSES must be no shorter than six inches above the knee cap if the student is not wearing leggings or tights underneath. - 4.
-Leggings/tights/spandex must be worn with a top, skirt or dress that is mid-thigh or longer. - 5.
-PANTS/SHORTS must be worn appropriately at waist height with no undergarment or skin exposed. - 6.
-SHORTS/SKIRTS/DRESSES are permitted to be worn all year. - 7.
-Suggestive, revealing, or low-cut clothing are not permitted.
-Shirts must have a 2 3" wide strap.
-Midriffs and halter tops are not permitted. - 8.
-Inappropriate hair coloring, hairstyles and extreme accessories are not permitted. - 9.
-Items which obscure your identity such as hats, bandannas, sunglasses, hoods on hooded apparel and headwear are not permitted to be worn in the building during the school day.
-Head coverings for religious purposes are permissible. - 10.
-Shoes or sandals must be worn at all times.
-Slippers are not permitted.
+Inappropriate and/or extreme accessories are not permitted. - 3.
+Items which obscure your identity such as hats, bandanas worn to cover the entire head, sunglasses, hoods on hooded apparel and headwear are not permitted to be worn in the building during the school day.
+Head coverings for religious purposes are permissible.